PhillzR/Miniproject/README.md

 **Game features:**
 * Player
 * Camera
-* Objects to vacuum
+* Objects to vacuum and place
-* GUI to see vacuumed objects
 * Visual effect (shadergraph shader) to show where the objects should be placed

 ### Project Parts: